-To support strategic scientific dialogue around the concept of extending the vision of 21st century toxicology to the wider biosciences, Humane Society International/India (HSI/India) is offering funding to support the development and open-access publication of in-depth, independent review articles in discrete areas of human disease/biomedicine by health scientists with relevant expertise.
+To support strategic scientific dialogue around the concept of extending the vision of 21st century toxicology to the wider biosciences, Humane Society International/India (HSI/India), in collaboration with the Centre for Cellular and Molecular Biology (CCMB) and supported by Ashraya Hastha Trust, is offering funding to support the development and open-access publication of in-depth, independent review articles in discrete areas of human disease/biomedicine by health scientists with relevant expertise.
 Disease areas of particular interest under this call include, without limitation, cancer, diabetes (type II), cardiovascular diseases, and tuberculosis.

 Each review should:

 - Examine the state of the science in a specific area of human biomedicine, including current understanding of the underlying pathophysiological pathways and networks;

 - Critically evaluate the human relevance, translational success and limitations of conventional research models;